debarchito/debarchito/README.md

 - I use [Actix-Web](https://actix.rs/) (Rust) / [Axum](https://github.com/tokio-rs/axum/) (Rust) / [Phoenix](https://www.phoenixframework.org/) (Elixir) / [HyperExpress](https://github.com/kartikk221/hyper-express/) (Node.js) for servers
 - I use a combination of Julia and Rust for all my scientific needs outside school (which teaches in Python)
 - I am a Physics and Mathematics enthusiast
-- I have been working on a Discord bot -> [sakura-yamauchi](https://github.com/debarchito/sakura-yamauchi/)
+- I have been working on a Discord bot named [sakura-yamauchi](https://github.com/debarchito/sakura-yamauchi/)
 - I am currently working on a huge project.
 Interpret the following Python code in your head if you want to know the code name of the project (No cheating allowed!):
 ```py
 print("".join(["A", "r", "u", "k", "a", "s"]).lower()[::-1].capitalize())